-G. Wetland Standards
+G.F.
+Wetland Standards

-- 1. General standards.
+- General standards.
 No regulated activity or use shall be permitted within a wetland or stream corridor without prior approval and without meeting the provisions of this Program.
 All development proposals that are anticipated to impact a wetland or stream corridor are subject to the review process in TSMP Section 2.4.2.
 Any permitted wetland modification shall demonstrate the following: - a.
 The applicant has taken appropriate action to first, avoid adverse impacts, then minimize impacts and finally, compensate or mitigate for unavoidable impacts; - b.
 The result of the proposed activity is no net loss of wetland functions; - c.
 The existence of plant or wildlife species appearing on the federal or state endangered or threatened species list will not be jeopardized; - d.
 The proposal will not lead to significant degradation of groundwater or surface water quality; and - e.
-The proposal complies with the remaining standards of this chapter, which include those pertaining to wetland compensation and the provision of bonds.
+The proposal complies with the remaining standards of this chapter, which includeing those pertaining to wetland compensation and the provision of bonds TSMP 6.4.2 (A) through (F).

-H. Wetland Mitigation Requirements
+H.G.
+Wetland Mitigation Requirements